Understanding Weighted Silver: What It Is and How to Identify It

 If you’ve ever inherited or acquired silverware, you may have wondered about its purity and weight.
 Silver has been used for centuries for various objects, household items, and even as currency for trade.
 However, sometimes silverware may feel heavier than it should, which begs the question: what is weighted silver?
 In this article, we’ll explore what weighted silver is, why it’s used, and how you can identify it.

-What is Weighted Silver and Why does Weighted Silver Exist?
+What is Weighted Silver and Why is It Used?

-Weighted silver has been in fashion for at least 100 years for assorted items.
-Weighting silver is simply adding a heavy substance such as wax or cement, to what is normally a small amount of silver.
-Weighting silver provides balance and structural support to the items.
-Items that commonly have added weight are candlesticks, knives, trophies, types of bowls and dishes, salt and pepper shakers, and handheld mirrors.
-As you are reading, you may be wondering why you have never come across such things in day-to-day life, and that’s mainly because these items are rarely circulated in the present day.
-Because of their silver content and age and other factors, weighted silver often becomes antique and collectable, and sometime valuable for the silver content.
+Weighted silver has been in fashion for at least a century and is simply the addition of a heavy substance, such as wax or cement, to what is normally a small amount of silver.
+This process provides balance and structural support to various items such as candlesticks, knives, trophies, bowls and dishes, salt and pepper shakers, and handheld mirrors.
+Weighted silver items often have wax both in the base and throughout the piece.

 Ready to Sell your Metal?